-In 2012, Karen accepted the role of Practice Manager, working alongside firm Directors to manage the day-to-day operations of the firm.
+In 2012, Karen accepted the role of practice manager, working alongside firm directors to manage the day-to-day operations of the firm.
 A role structured with a varied workload, Karen admits that it is often the unconventional tasks that she enjoys the most.
-From event planning to interior design and even putting together flat-pack furniture, Karen has tried her hand briefly at a number of professions over the course of her role.
+From event planning to interior design and even putting together flat-pack furniture, Karen has tried her hand briefly at many professions over the course of her role.

 Last year in 2017, Karen relocated to Brisbane.
 Despite her move to a new city, she continues to work with the firm managing operations remotely and travelling to the office in Toowoomba regularly.
 This has been a great challenge for Karen, as well as a learning experience for the firm as the fast-paced change in our industry and technology makes having staff working from remote locations more prominent.

 Karen is currently completing a Diploma in Leadership and Management and with a long career in front of her, she looks forward to supporting the firm to grow and prosper into the future, and hopes the scope of her role will continue to evolve and be the complementary glue that helps bond everything together.